NewTec-GmbH/esp32-can-iot/README.md

 * Use of Binary Lawicel Commands instead of Strings
 * Optimize the Websocket Buffering of Messages (in both directions)
 * Use of both Cores for Tasking
+* Send Cyclic Frames using a Lawicel Command

 # Specialized Pages